 An example of this can be found in one home inspection I recently did in Oklahoma City.
 When I asked if the home had humidification, the homeowners assured me it did.
 When we checked the setting on the unit, it was set to only 35% when the dial had a range up to 65%.

-Since the RH in the home was recorded at under 30% there was no way in the world that the humidifier would ever put enough moisture back into the home to raise the RH to within normal range of between 35%-65%.
+Since the RH in the home was recorded with a hygrometer at under 30% there was no way in the world that the humidifier would ever put enough moisture back into the home to raise the RH to within normal range of between 35%-65%.

 These devices are not very expensive, and will protect your investment in wood flooring while making your home more comfortable to live in.